AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 This system is managed by Aalto CS-IT.
-We do not store separate accounts or user data beyond a minimal database of usernames and running notebooks which is periodically cleaned up (this is separate from your data).
+We do not store separate accounts or user data beyond a minimal database of usernames and technical logs of notebooks which are periodically removed (this is separate from your data).
 Your actual data is yours only and you are responsible for it.
-We do not access your data, but when necessary for the operation of the system, may look at the metadata such as permissions, timestamp, filename (``stat filename``).
-Your ``/notebooks`` directory may be deleted once your have been inactive for one year, and at most once your Aalto home directory is removed (after your account expires).
+We do not access your data, but when necessary for the operation of the system, but we use and may look at the metadata such as permissions, timestamp, filename (``stat filename``).
+Your ``/notebooks`` directory may be deleted once your have been inactive for one year, and at the latest once your Aalto home directory is removed (after your account expires).
 Some courses will use the ``feedback/`` directory to return assignments to you.

 The use of your own data and submission of data to your course instructors is the responsibility of you and the instructors.

-See :doc:`the separate document <jupyterhub-privacy>` for uselessly long legal information. (note: not written yet)
+See :doc:`the separate privacy policy document <jupyterhub-privacy>` for longer, less useful information.